logicalclocks/logicalclocks.github.io/docs/user_guides/mlops/serving/inference-batcher.md

   </figure>
 </p>

-Once in the deployments page, click on `New deployment` if there are not existing deployments or on `Create new deployment` at the top-right corner to open the deployment creation form.
+Once in the deployments page, you can create a new deployment by either clicking on `New deployment` (if there are no existing deployments) or on `Create new deployment` it the top-right corner.
+Both options will open the deployment creation form.

 ### Step 2: Go to advanced options

-A simplified creation form will appear including the most common deployment fields among all the configuration possible.
+A simplified creation form will appear including the most common deployment fields from all available configurations.
 Inference batching is part of the advanced options of a deployment.
 To navigate to the advanced creation form, click on `Advanced options`.

 <p align="center">
   <figure>